Last updated: October 2017

 The smaller vegan and vegetarian companies float to the top of the Plant Milk ratings, with Plamil Foods and The Bridge coming out top.
 Buying vegan milk from these vegan companies is advised if Animal Rights are driving your purchasing choices.

-Who buys what
+Who makes what

-Making your plant milk
+Making your own plant milk

 As many plant milk drinkers will be aware, Tetra Paks are the most common form of packaging for dairy milk alternatives.
 Although recyclable, the materials needed to make Tetra Paks’ layered structure paperboard (made from wood), polyethylene (a type of plastic) and aluminium – could be considered a waste of resources.